reddit12345/COMP3040A2/README.md

 3. Once all files are ready to be committed, click on "**Commit Changes**".

 ## Hosting a Static Website
-- Static site generators offers a good way to build documentation websites easily with your
+- Static site generators offers a good way to build documentation websites easily.
+- Site generators processes markup languages (like Markdown) to provide a variety of themes
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwODM0Mjg1MDMsMTY2MjMyMTk0NCwtMz
-I5MzQ1NTY5LC0xMTY5MDIzODAxLDE1Mzc3MzE5MzksMTgyMDY2
-MzYyNiwtMjA4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbLTUzMDI4MTg2MSwxNjYyMzIxOTQ0LC0zMj
+kzNDU1NjksLTExNjkwMjM4MDEsMTUzNzczMTkzOSwxODIwNjYz
+NjI2LC0yMDg4NzQ2NjEyXX0=
 -->